lkodinsson/IngenuityTTRPG/Core_Rules/Character_Features.md

 | Huge | 3m~4m | 150kg~500kg | +3 | -2 | +1 |
 -->

+## Ancestries

+Where your character both comes from geographically and genetically are represented by their *ancestry*.
+This primarily determines your character's appearance and any natural abilities they have, including modifiers to their primary stats, size, and speed.
+Classic fantasy races like *orcs*, *elves*, and *dwarves* are all types of ancestries, but this can even extend to your lineage or heritage like if you were *british*, *danish*, or *japanese*.

-## Archetypes
+## Archetypes and Backgrounds

+*Archetypes*, also called *classes*, are the core that a character is built from.
+Essentially they are a title that provides you with your initial set of abilities and provide context to the capabilities of a character.
+Although archetypes are responsible for what abilities you start with they are in no way a limitation on what your character can learn and become; there is no limit to the amount of change that a character can go through.
+For example: your character could start as a *fighter*, then later develop a deep understanding of magic and acquire the same abilities as a *wizard*.

+*Backgrounds* function similarly to archetypes as they provide a title and a description, but they are more a reflection of a character's past than a character's present.
+In this way, the bonuses they provide to a character are much smaller, but they are still a meaningful part of that character's identity.

+Each character will have a single archetype and background that defines who they are.

 ## Skills

-Skills represent practice in performing various groups of tasks and make certain types of actions easier for your character to perform.
+*Skills* represent practice in performing various groups of tasks and make certain types of actions easier for your character to perform.
 Like primary stats, skill values are represented by roll values.
-All skills have associated primary stats that are rolled with that skill together whenever they are performed.
+All skills have associated primary stats that are rolled together with that skill whenever they are performed.

 ##### Table: Skill Steps
 | Roll Value | Step Name |